siyans56/twitter-contest-bot/README.md

 Open up `config.json` and make the values correspond to your Twitter API credentials.

-In order to recieve a consumer key, consumer secret key, access token key, and secret access token key, you will need to reigster an app at https://developer.twitter.com/ (and of course, you must have a Twitter account that you want to use as the owner of said app).

-Make sure you change your Twitter Account settings to allow dm's from anybody (Settings -> Privacy and Safety -> Check both boxes under Direct Messages)
+Change your Twitter Account settings to allow dm's from anybody.

 Installation
 ------------